antonxy/h264_glitcher/README.md

 - `g=9999999` No keyframes inbetween

 ## Run glitcher

 ```
 cargo run --release -- -i videos/* |  mpv --no-correct-pts --fps=1000 --no-cache -
 ```

+The H.264 stream may crash some GPUs when using hardware decoding.
+Consider to add `--hwdec=no` to your mpv call if you are experiencing problems.

 By default the glitcher listens on port 8000 for OSC messages.